 12 Jan 4 Keys to Increasing Your Retirement Income

 According to a Prudential survey, more than seven out of 10 Americans are concerned about outlasting their income during retirement.
 Most baby boomers planning to retire during the next 20 years will need a combination of post-retirement work, Social Security distributions, and smart portfolio management.
-(We here at David Ortiz Advisors specialize in using all of these tools to help you create a dependable retirement income to fit your needs) Consider implementing the following steps in order to maximize your post-retirement income, and remain financially independent during your golden years:
+(We here at Ortiz World Wealth Advisors specialize in using all of these tools to help you create a dependable retirement income to fit your needs) Consider implementing the following steps in order to maximize your post-retirement income, and remain financially independent during your golden years:

 1. Continue Working.
 Delaying retirement as long as possible makes sense.
 Gallup has reported that nearly three-quarters of U.S. workers plan to work beyond their retirement age – 40% by choice and 35% out of necessity.
 The economic and psychological benefits of doing so include: